segundofarina/HomeHelper/webapp/src/main/webapp/resources/adminTemplate/vendors/bootstrap-datetimepicker/docs/Options.md

 #### maxDate(maxDate)

-Takes a maxDate `string, Date, moment, boolean:false` parameter and disallows the user to select a moment that is after that moment.
-If a `boolean:false` value is passed `options.maxDate` is cleared and there is no restriction to the maximum moment the user can select.
+Takes a maxDate `string, Date, moment, boolean:false` parameter and disallows the client to select a moment that is after that moment.
+If a `boolean:false` value is passed `options.maxDate` is cleared and there is no restriction to the maximum moment the client can select.

 **Note:** If maxDate is before the currently selected moment the currently selected moment changes to maxDate